 How to get your meetings in order with Wrike

-Wrike is both a project management platform and a hub teams can use for all their meetings.
+Wrike is both a project management platform and virtual collaboration software teams can use for all their meetings.
 Create and schedule meetings as tasks, then invite participants by assigning them to them.
 Include meeting leaders as approvers, then add the time, date, and location information in the task details.
 Use the task discussion section to keep meeting notes and send automated updates to all participants.
 Attach documents manually or right from within Wrike’s shared asset storage, so everyone has what they need ahead of time without having to double-check link sharing settings and digging through endless folders to find it all.

 Ready to master and run effective meetings?
 Then check out Wrike’s two-week free trial.
 Test drive our collaboration tools, automated reminders, and simplified communication features that make every event a productive one.